nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_SELECT.md

 Because this is a class that we created, we see `'models.animal.Animal'` instead of `dict`  and because our request expects a dictionary, we can use a class property `__dict__` to convert the class instance.
 Go look at the optional assignment "Class Propoerties" from week 2 to practice this AFTER you have completed all requirements for the week.

+The `__dict__` in Python represents a dictionary or any mapping object that is used to store the attributes of the object.

-This is one of the patterns to convert a class instance to a dictionary.
+This is one of the patterns to grab the attributes of the object.

 ### For the Curious